weareseeed/rswps-site/docs/migrating-from-v2-to-v3.md

 export default MyPaymentForm;
 ```

-But also we change the way we pass callbacks to the credit card input.
+But we also changed the way we pass callbacks to the credit card input.

 ```diff
 <CreditCard